Famous Paintings of Women to Celebrate the Female Principle

 Gustav Klimt - Portrait of Adele Bloch-Bauer I, 1907

 The following two famous paintings of women come form early 20th century Vienna.
-This captivating portrait of a woman dressed in gold is created in the artist’s celebrated golden era and it’s widely known for its subject’s captivating gaze.
+This captivating portrait of a woman dressed in gold is created in Gustav Klimt’s celebrated golden era and it’s widely known for its subject’s captivating gaze.
 The luminous and beautifully executed gold leafs-painting features Adele Bloch-Bauer, a patron and close friend of Gustav Klimt.
-This masterpiece of the early modern period is on view at Neue Galerie, New York.

 Egon Schiele - Portrait of Edith, The Artist's Wife, 1915